-Fellowship - Form 03 - Mentor's Assessment of FiT FiTs who spend a full week (5) can be submitted for the enti he/she did have with you.
-FAA d at least once every 20 hours of 1.1 mentoring time that the fellowintraining (FiT) spends with you.
-An exception is made for 5 consecutive work days in a row) with a FAAOMPT credentialed mentor.
-In this situation, one set of forms (Forms 3, 4, and 5) re week's worth of hours (up to 50 hours).
-If the FiT spends less time with you, please fill out this document for the time that cOMPT mentors should contact the registrar@eimpt.com with any questions, and Julie Whitman (Julie@eimpt.com) with ed to the fellowship or this particular FiT.
-Please provide YOUR last in name: Sample Only- Please Please provide YOUR first download from Orientation name: Course Please provide the expiration date of YOUR FAAOMPT status: Please provide YOUR full credentials (please make sure to include your FAAOMPT credentials): Fellow name:
+Fellowship - Form 03 - Mentor's Assessment of FiT

+This form should be submitted at least once every 20 hours of 1:1 mentoring time that the fellowintraining (FiT) spends with you.
+An exception is made for FiTs who spend a full week (56 consecutive work days in a row) with a FAAOMPT credentialed mentor.
+In this situation, one set of forms (Forms 3, 4, and 5) can be submitted for the entire week's worth of hours (up to 50 hours).
+If the FiT spends less time with you, please fill out this document for the time that he/she did have with you.
+FAAOMPT mentors should contact the registrar@elmpt.com with any questions, and Julie Whitman (Julie@elmpt.com) with any comments/concerns related to the fellowship or this particular FiT.